 Thomas’ superb bass/baritone voice is in no way compromised by the effect thalidomide had on his limbs before birth.
 Although a nurse identified his musicality before he was even a year old, his musical education was almost extinguished before it started, as the college would not accept him without an instrument to his repertoire, even though playing was physically an impossibility.
 A brilliant and talented character.

 It reminded me a bit of Australian Nick Vujicic‘s incredible vitality and faith, after someone sent me link a few months ago

 Even in churches, we do not always treat people with the respect and honour we ought, or spot the potential in them.
 A number of years ago Alyn Haskey was told that his cerebral palsy would prevent him from being ordained.
 Fortunately, after a change in perception, rather than a change in Alyn’s call, he has now been ordained in the CofE, and has an active peripatetic ministry based around the Midlands.

-At next weeks General Synod, I will be looking forward to catching up with several ‘alternatively abled’ friends, including Vera Hunt, Katie Tupling, and Pete Spiers, who have taugh me much about wholness.
+At next weeks General Synod, I will be looking forward to catching up with several ‘alternatively abled’ friends, including Vera Hunt, Katie Tupling, and Pete Spiers, who have taught me much about wholeness.